HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   sql_file="sri_coverage_per_page.sql"
 ) }}

-However, when we look closely, most of the websites still lack the coverage of SRIs in the `&lt;script>` elements.
-The median percentage of `&lt;script>` elements in websites having an `integrity` attribute is 3.3%.
+However, when we look closely, most of the websites still lack the coverage of SRIs in the `<script>` elements.
+The median percentage of `<script>` elements in websites having an `integrity` attribute is 3.3%.

 <figure>
   <table>